equs-python/__equs__.Python/week-4-scientific-python/41-qiskit.md

 # Draw our circuit
 circuit.draw()
 ```
+Circuits have a number of properties that produce standard gates, as ever we can see class methods and properties with `dir`.
+Of particular note are the gates on offer.
+Qiskit devices only calibrate `X`, `sqrt(X)` and `ZX` gates along with an in software implementation of `Z` gates, all other gates are constructed from this base set, circuits will typically be more accurate if they can be expressed more directly in these terms.

+The set of builtin gates which are internally decomposed include: `x, y, z, t, s, p(theta), u3(theta, phi, gamma), r[x, y, z](theta), ucr[x, y, z](theta)`.
+All of these (and a few others) should be supported by the circuit class.
+Lastly there are a few 'meta' gates that act as higher level abstractions of common gate sequences are the MCMT (multi-control multi-target) gate

-Next we can pass the circuit object to a simulator or backend, for this we require an account and an associated token:
+Next we can pass the circuit object to a simulator or backend.
+Thes

+To load IBM account credentials (this may not be required for some of the simulators) we can:
 ```python
 IBMQ.save_account(token) # Saves an account to disk using an API token for loading later, can be done once per machine and then loaded from then on
 IBMQ.load_account() # Loads a saved account
 ```

-Next we may be interested in what simulators are available to us:
+Next we may be interested in what devices are available to us:

 ```python
 provider = IBMQ.get_provider()